 - 8.1 Airport Operations: Identify the impacts small Unmanned Aircraft Systems (sUAS) have on airports.
-Explain how to manage the impact a sUAS may have on airport operations including the following: - a. distance from other aircraft, - b. right-of-way rules, - c. how to operate in the vicinity of airports, - d. airport procedures, - e. airport environment, and - f. operation with and without control towers. - 8.2 Radio Communications: Using a radio or simulated setup, demonstrate effective communication skills while using proper radio communication procedures, including Zulu time and the phonetic alphabet. - 8.3 Communications Equipment: Demonstrate knowledge of aircraft communication equipment, including the various transmitters.
+Explain how to manage the impact a sUAS may have on airport operations including the following: - a. dDistance from other aircraft, - b. rRight-of-way rules, - c. hHow to operate in the vicinity of airports, - d. aAirport procedures, - e. aAirport environment, and - f.
+Operation with and without control towers. - 8.2 Radio Communications:: Using a radio or simulated set upsetup, demonstrate effective communication skills while using proper radio communications-communication procedures, including Zulu time and the phonetic alphabet. - 8.3 Communications Equipment.
+Demonstrate knowledge of aircraft communication equipment, including the various transmitters.

-9. Maintenance and Preflight Inspection Procedures
+9. Maintenance and& Preflight Inspection Procedures

 - 9.1 Equipment and Tools: Identify equipment and tools related to small Unmanned Aircraft Systems.
-Properly inspect and use equipment and tools related to small Unmanned Aircraft Systems. - 9.2 Preflight Inspection: Troubleshoot and maintain a small Unmanned Aircraft System (sUAS) before a mission.
+Properly inspect and use equipment and tools related to small Unmanned Aircraft Systems. - 9.2 Preflight Inspection: Troubleshoot and maintain a small Unmanned Aircraft Systems System (sUAS) prior tobefore a mission.
 Using the Federal Aviation Authority preflight checklist, conduct maintenance and preflight inspection procedures on a sUAS aircraft.